Nutriadmin/hipaa-policies/source/sections/07-systems_access_policy.md

 ## 7.2 Access Establishment and Modification

 1. Requests for access to NutriAdmin Platform systems and applications is made formally using the following process:
-  1. A NutriAdmin workforce member initiates the access request by emailing the Security Officer or Privacy Officer and by creating a User Story in the VSTS Compliance Review Activity (CRA) Project.
+  1. A NutriAdmin workforce member initiates the access request by emailing the Security Officer or Privacy Officer and by creating a User Story in the Azure DevOps Compliance Review Activity (CRA) Project.
      * User identities must be verified prior to granting access to new accounts.
      * Identity verification must be done in person where possible; for remote employees, identities must be verified over the phone.
      * For new accounts, the method used to verify the user's identity must be recorded on the User Story.